-The Organizations follows FASB ASC Topic No. 958-205, Not-for-Profit Entities - Presentation of Financial Statements. for the net asset classification of donor-restricted and board-designated endowment funds.
+The Organizations follows FASB ASC 958-205, Presentation of Financial Statements for the net asset classification of donor-restricted and board-designated endowment funds.

 The Organization has a number of endowments which provide funding for various programs and other operations of the Organization.
 As required by GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.